ManojDevelper/Archimedis/src/data/Manfacturing/facility.md

             id: 2,
             facilityid: "packing",
             title: "Packing",
             description: "Packaging is elemental in maintaining the stability of the medicines.
 It prevents the molecules from disintegrating thus safeguarding their utility and the trust in the brand.
 It is important to choose the right material of the right thickness suitable to the specific molecular composition.
-We at Archimedis understand these facts and have the following systems in place for packaging",
+We at Archimedis understand these facts and have the following systems in place for packaging:",
             description1: "Auto-Cartonator",
             description2: "Pharma Code Reader",
             description3: "Counterfeit Bar Coding",